 Abacus Settlements, LLC d/b/a Abacus Life (the "Company") was formed in 2004 in the state of New York.
 In 2016, the Company obtained its licensure in Florida and re-domesticated to that state.
-On June 13, 2023, the Company re-domesticated to Delaware.

 The Company acts as a purchaser of outstanding life insurance policies ("Provider") on behalf of investors ("Financing Entities") by locating policies and screening them for eligibility for a life settlement, including verifying that the policy is in force, obtaining consents and disclosures, and submitting cases for life expectancy estimates, also known as origination services.
 When the sale of a policy is completed, this is deemed "settled" and the policy is then referred to as either a "life settlement" in which the insured's life expectancy is greater than two years or "viatical settlement," in which the insured's life expectancy is less than two years.